zliel/RsMd/README.md

 ## Installation (WIP)

-To install RsMd, you need to have Rust installed on your system.
+To install Mark-rs, you need to have Rust installed on your system.
 You can install Rust using [rustup](https://rustup.rs/).
-Once you have Rust installed, you can install RsMd using Cargo:
+Once you have Rust installed, you can install Mark-rs using Cargo:

 ```bash
 cargo install rsmd